Tape measures are an essential measuring tool for the home and trade. This guide explains how to use and read a tape measure

 - The millimetre is the smallest metric measurement on the blade indicated by the smallest line rather than a number or fraction.
 Every fifth millimeter line is slightly longer to indicate the halfway point between centimeters.

-What is the Black Diamond on a Tape Measure?
+What is the Black Diamond?

 You may have noticed that there are black diamonds on the tape.
 These are stud and joist marks.
 Although they don't appear on all tape measures, they are a great addition to those that they do.
 The stud marks appear at 16” intervals whilst the joist marks appear at 19 3/16” intervals.